nie-ine/N3-rule-based_machine-reasoning/README.md

 The essence of the infrastructure is that data, stored in e.g. a MySQL relational database, are converted to a different machine-readable format, i.e. one that makes the semantics of the data explicit.
 To enable data expression in this new format a series of vocabularies or [ontologies](https://github.com/nie-ine/Ontologies) are created, representing [Semantic Web technology](https://github.com/nie-ine/Ontologies/wiki/1.-Introduction-to-Semantic-Web-technology).

 Besides these ontologies, rules for machine resoning are developed.
-They are expressed in the [Notation 3 language](https://www.w3.org/TeamSubmission/n3/), also using elements of NIE and other ontologies.
+They are expressed in the [Notation 3 language](https://www.w3.org/TeamSubmission/n3/), also using elements of NIE and external ontologies.
 Notation 3 is an assertion and logic language which is a superset of RDF.
 N3 extends the RDF datamodel by adding formulae (literals which are graphs themselves), variables, logical implication, and functional predicates, as well as providing a textual syntax (alternative to RDF/XML).
 In this way Turtle is a subset of N3.

 The external ontologies for N3-rule declaration are in following namespaces: